Codepact/codepact-privacy/privacy.md

 Provider reserves the right to make changes to this document in the future, either to comply with changes in Australian privacy law, or to reflect changing business practices.
 It is the responsibility of Individuals to regularly check this document for such changes.

+## 13. European Union

+Provider's service is available in the EU, so Provider takes steps to comply with the GDPR.
+The information below covers key matters under the GDPR.

+**Lawful bases for handling Personal Information**

+- Collection, use and disclosure of Users' information: necessary in order to provide the Service in accordance with the Service [terms](https://github.com/Codepact/codepact-terms/blob/master/codepact-terms.md) (see Art 6(1)(b) of GDPR).
+- Using US cloud storage: User consent (see Art 6(1)(a) GDPR).
+- Mailing list: User consent (see Art 6(1)(a)) GDPR).
+- Use of cloud storage in USA: User consent.
+- Handling Personal Information of non-users whose details are included in agreements created by Users: necessary in order to protect Users' vital interests in having effective contracts (see Art 6(1)(d) GDPR).

+**Consent and withdrawing consent**

+- Individuals in the EU have a right to object, or withdraw their consent, to Provider's handling of Personal Information To withdraw consent to Provider's handling of Personal Information, Individuals should follow the procedure set out under the heading, **Close account** on their profile page
+- This will result in the Individual's account being closed and all information on it being deleted
+- Individuals can unsubscribe from Provider's mailing list at any time

+**Cookies**

+Provider's cookie policy is available via https://codepact.com/landed

 ## Definitions

+### GDPR

+means the Regulation (EU) 2016/679 (General Data Protection Regulation)

 ### Organisation, Organisations
 means an organisation using the Services.